libp2p/specs/tls/autotls-client.md

     }
     ```

-10. Node polls the ACME server by sending a GET HTTP request to `checkUrl` until it receives a response with `status: valid`:
+10. Node polls the ACME server by sending GET HTTP requests to `checkUrl` until it receives a response with `status: valid`:
     ```json
     {
       "type": "dns-01",